Marina Zenovich: Roman Polanski: Wanted and Desired

 Zenovich came up with the subject of her next documentary film, after reading a story in the Los Angeles Times in 2003.
 The article questioned whether director Roman Polanski could re-enter the United States, if nominated for an Oscar for The Pianist.
-Polanski had fled the U.S. in the late 1970s after being accused of sexual assault of a minor.
+Polanski had fled the U.S. in the late 1970s after pleading guilty to unlawful sex with a minor.

 Five years in the making, Zenovich's Roman Polanski: Wanted and Desired premiered at the 2008 Sundance Film Festival, receiving wide media attention.
 The film's editor Joe Bini won the award for Best Editing.
 The documentary received a Special Screening at the Cannes Film Festival.
 Entertainment Weekly called it "A film of rare fascination and power."
 The film also won two Primetime Emmys for Outstanding Directing for Nonfiction Programming and Outstanding Writing for Nonfiction Programming (shared with Joe Bini & P.G.
 Morgan).
 Wanted and Desired was selected by the National Board of Review as one of the Best Documentaries of 2008.